kubernetes/contributor-site/content/en/events/kcseu/faq.md

 <a href="https://www.feriavalencia.com/en/" rel="noopener noreferrer" target="_blank">Feria Valencia</a>,
 See the [Location & Venue] section for more information.

-[Location & Venue]: /events/past-events/2021/kcsna/location/
+[Location & Venue]: /events/kcseu/location/

 ### Will I be able to attend remotely?

-As we are not holding a formal event, we encourage you to work with your SIG or subproject to engage over Slack or team Zoom rooms.
-Any SIG or subproject that holds an event will have the ability to connect with any remote attendees.
+No, based on our experience with Kubecon NA 2021, we do not expect to be able to support remote access for this event.

 ### Why is vaccination required to attend in-person?